 I took it feeling good about having it but disappointed that Miss Helen would leave without so much as a goodbye.

 But of course she didn’t leave.
 She just became a ghost; a ghost my father wanted to spare me.
 Hence, she just went away.
+She just went west.
 Until this morning when, sitting in my car near the brook on Lucky John Road, she came back.

 She came back out of the fog; small, translucent, in her hand-made dress with her apron and her worn change purse fat with its silver dollars.